 What about those social care workers not on the Register?

-The e-mail that has gone out asks managers on our Register to distribute the same information to members of their teams who need the card but are currently not registered with us.
+Managers on our Register have been asked to inform members of their teams who need the card but are currently not registered with us.

 Directors of social services, responsible individuals and heads of service have also been asked to help us distribute the card to social care workers in their organisations or commissioned services who may not be registered with us.
 These could include, but are not limited to: